 Knowth Books

 Knowth stands as a remarkable testament to Ireland’s Neolithic builders, boasting the largest collection of megalithic art in Western Europe and a rich history spanning thousands of years.
 These carefully selected books provide expert insights into Knowth’s archaeology, ancient passage tombs, and its role in Irish mythology.
-Whether you’re a history enthusiast, archaeology student, or traveler eager to explore Ireland’s prehistoric heritage, these books offer an essential resource for uncovering the mysteries of this Boyne Valley treasure.
+Whether you’re a history enthusiast, archaeology student, or traveller eager to explore Ireland’s prehistoric heritage, these books offer an essential resource for uncovering the mysteries of this Boyne Valley treasure.

 Knowth and the passage-tombs of Ireland Knowth and the passage-tombs of Ireland by George Eogan.
 First published in 1986 by the archaeologist who directed excavations at Knowth, a huge central mound with a cluster of smaller sites around it.
 Knowth yielded more than a quarter of the engraved art from the whole of Neolithic Europe.
-While aimed at a general readership the book is also a good starting point for academic research.
-Purchase at Amazon.com or Amazon.co.uk
+While aimed at a general readership, the book is also a good starting point for academic research.
+Purchase at Amazon.com or Amazon.co.uk.

 Excavation of a Medieval Secular Cemetery at Knowth Site M Excavation of an Early Medieval Secular Cemetery at Knowth Site M by Geraldine Stout and Matthew Stout.
-Excavations revealed three main phases of activity: linear trenches and a cluster of irregularly shaped pits; a cemetery enclosed by two subcircular ditches of 6th to 10th century date and a later external earthwork constructed in the early medieval period.
+Excavations revealed three main phases of activity: linear trenches and a cluster of irregularly shaped pits, a cemetery enclosed by two subcircular ditches of 6th to 10th century date, and a later external earthwork constructed in the early medieval period.
 Evidence for agricultural and manufacturing activity within the enclosures was also identified.
 Large quantities of unstratified prehistoric lithics were recovered.
-Purchase at Amazon.com or Amazon.co.uk
+Purchase at Amazon.com or Amazon.co.uk.

 Historical Knowth and Its Hinterland Excavations at Knowth Series